nicolemne/gameratings-api/README.md

 - [Project Kanban Board](https://https://github.com/users/nicolemne/projects/9): The Kanban board helps us see the project's progress.
 It shows tasks in different stages like "To Do," "In Progress," and "Done," making it easy to track work and spot any issues.
 - [Milestones](https://github.com/nicolemne/gameratings-api/milestones): Milestones are major goals and deadlines for the project.
 Each milestone represents a big step or deliverable that needs to be finished by a certain date.
 This helps plan and track the progress towards the project's main goals.
 - [Issues](https://github.com/nicolemne/gameratings-api/issues): Issues are used to keep track of bugs, improvements, and other tasks.
 Each issue has a description, labels, and assignments to team members.
-This helps everyone know what needs to be done and who is responsible.

 ## Entity Relationship Diagram (ERD)